-- Fill the fuel tank outdoors, in an open area, and when the engine is cold.
-Wipe up any gasoline that spills. - Do not fill the fuel tank completely full.
-Add gasoline to the fuel tank until the level is 6 to 13 mm (1/4 to 1/2 in) below the bottom of the filler neck.
-This empty space in the tank allows the gasoline to expand. - Never smoke when handling gasoline, and stay away from an open flame or where a spark may ignite the gasoline fumes. - Store gasoline in an approved fuel container and keep it out of the reach of children. - Never buy more than a 30-day supply of gasoline.
+- Fill the fuel tank outdoors, in an open area, when the engine is cold.
+Wipe up any gasoline that spills. - Never fill the fuel tank inside an enclosed trailer. - Do not fill the fuel tank completely full.
+Add gasoline to the fuel tank until the level is 6 to 13 mm (1/4 to 1/2 inch) below the bottom of the filler neck.
+This empty space in the tank allows gasoline to expand. - Never smoke when handling gasoline, and stay away from an open flame or where gasoline fumes may be ignited by a spark. - Store gasoline in an approved container and keep it out of the reach of children.
+Never buy more than a 30-day supply of gasoline. - Do not operate without entire exhaust system in place and in proper working condition.